The best splitting axes are 28 to 36 inches long, weigh 4 to 6 pounds, and have a wider bit profile, such as the Fiskars X25.

-If you’re going to be splitting a lot of wood for burning throughout the winter or year, you’ll be much happier doing it if you have an axe suited for the task.
-Splitting axes and mauls are made for the task of splitting wood, whether it’s cured, dry rounds of wood for firewood or green, freshly-felled logs.
-Their profiles are wider and cheeks – fatter, their axeheads are generally heavier than those of regular axes, and the polls – the back end of the axehead – are often hardened, meant for use as a hammer to drive in splitting wedges.
-Wood splitting axes and mauls won’t make good felling axes, but they’ll tear apart wood when it’s on the ground better than any other type of axe.
+If you’re splitting a lot of wood for burning throughout the winter or year, you’ll be much happier doing it if you have an axe suited for the task.
+Splitting axes and mauls are made to split wood, whether it’s cured, dry rounds of wood for firewood or green, freshly-felled logs.
+Their profiles are wider and cheeks – fatter, their axeheads are generally heavier than regular axes, and the polls – the back end of the axehead – are often hardened, meant for use as a hammer to drive in splitting wedges.
+Wood splitting axes and mauls won’t make good felling axes, but they’ll tear apart wood when it’s better than any other type of axe on the ground.

-The issue with general-purpose and especially felling axes is that their profiles are often too narrow (put another way – their cheeks are too thin), and their axeheads too light, to really deliver the force needed to split apart a large log or round of wood.
-Axes with narrow profiles also tend to get stuck (pinched) in wood more, leading to frustration when you have to pull the edge out of the log you’re splitting for the fifth time.
+My main issue with general-purpose and especially felling axes is that their profiles are often too narrow (put another way – their cheeks are too thin), and their axeheads too light to deliver the force needed to split apart a large log or round of wood.
+I often find that axes with narrow profiles also tend to get more stuck (pinched) in wood, leading to frustration when you have to pull the edge out of the log you’re splitting for the fifth time.

 Best for Tall Users

 This is an in-depth guide to the best splitting axes you can get for the money on the market today.

 Table of Contents

 First up on the list is the Fiskars X25 28-inch splitting axe.
 This is a great tool and lives up to Fiskars’ reputation for making well-designed and tough-as-hell tools and selling them for a fair price.